Customer-centricity for residential and corporate parking

 We started out by deepening our customer understanding by analyzing conversations on social media.
 We identified the thought patterns at both the positive and negative extremes and noted neutral opinions, and conducted qualitative user interviews with the representatives of these thought patterns.
 We also quickly introduced the prototype of the digital service and developed it further with the interviewees.
 This resulted in a diverse view of customer satisfaction and insight for improving it.

 The final output of the project was an easily understandable handbook for the digital service for purchasing and maintaining residential and corporate parking permits.
 We also created the concept and features for a digital service for managing the permits for city employees.
 The handbook crystallizes the different customer needs and defines the service promise, ground rules, service delivery process, communication guidelines, service metrics and use cases and features.

-Forming a service vision a comprehensive and shared perspective of the politicians, motorists and civil servants: significantly improved customer experience.
+Forming a service vision with a comprehensive and shared perspective for politicians, motorists and civil servants significantly improved the costumer experience.

 The right starting point for both service developers and programmers: with the help of the manual and the user-interface illustrations, the implementation can be started efficiently and in a customer-centric way, using agile development methods.

 32,000 customers will be directed to a digital service: reduced number of contacts and visits to customer service officers and better management of parking spaces

 Shared value and strategic insight: the user groups were shared between different digital projects in the City of Helsinki.

 The customer understanding part of the project raised many important insights about users and the service at large .
 The concept manual, on the other hand, crystallized the cornerstones of the new product, and we intend to use and further develop our way of describing concepts on this basis, thus incorporating it into our new customer-oriented and agile procedure.